 Pages for events and sub-units

-Websites for events or for sub-units (labs, for example) of an administrative unit are appended to the program, office or department address or the college address.
+Temporary or minor website addresses should be appended to the program, office or department address or the college address, rather than getting their own alias.
 For example,

 Generally speaking, an alias is a friendly name for your site, like MySite.uconn.edu or cag.uconn.edu/MySite.
 Aliases are designed to create short, memorable and predictable ways to access a website.
 Some site owners want to use broad terms or buzzwords as URLS.
 In assigning URLS in CAHNR, words that do not correspond directly to the names of programs, offices or departments (for example, stem.uconn.edu) are treated as shared property.
 If these terms are put into use as aliases, they are used for portal pages for the topic, linking to all appropriate pages in the CAHNR domain.